(This isn’t Christian, but it looks as though he felt this way)

 Michele hated getting the calls.
-She’s a super-achiever, very accustomed to hard work resulting in success, she and Christian’s dad had worked hard at parenting, and still their 10 y/o was having some fairly pronounced difficulties focusing, behaving and learning in school.
+She’s a super-achiever, very accustomed to hard work resulting in success, she and Christian’s dad had worked hard at parenting, and still their 10 y/o was having difficulties focusing, behaving appropriately and learning in school.

 Just two weeks of exercises, however, seems to have put much of that unhappiness behind.
-The child’s hard work to behave, the parent’s and teacher’s consistent efforts, are now making a difference.
-I’d assigned Brain Gym’s PACE exercises, plus some from Rhythmic Movement Training.
-Both of the parents in this case are professional musicians, who know more than most how pivotal PRACTICE is to success.
-With that firmly in their world-view, they made sure their son did ALL the exercises I’d assigned — and his results were stellar!
-Not only is focusing and behavior easier, but now he can put all that energy into actually LEARNING!
+Christian’s hard work to behave as well as the parents and teachers consistent efforts, are now making a difference.
+Both of the parents are professional musicians, who know more than most how pivotal PRACTICE is to success.
+So they made sure their son did ALL the brain exercises I’d assigned — and his results were stellar!
+Not only is focusing and behavior easier, but now he can put all that energy into LEARNING!
 A bright kid, he’s going to soar academically as his nervous system develops connections that a ten-year-old should have.

-Michele now has her music students doing PACE before lessons, and suggests it before practicing or anything else they’d like to do really well.
-She says it really makes a difference in how the lessons go.
+Michele now has her music students doing some of her son’s exercises before lessons, and says it really makes a difference.

-I’m reminded at how IMPORTANT PRACTICE IS, and delighted to contemplate how much happier that boy is, and how much better this makes the lives of his parents, teachers, and friends.
+I’m delighted to contemplate how much happier that boy is, and how much better this makes the lives of his parents, teachers, and friends.

 More kids have more problems, and the old solutions aren’t working.

 Searching for what does work, more adults are coming to Brain Gym and Rhythmic Movement Training classes.
 Whether it’s

 - anxiety and depression leading to suicidal thoughts